Its the south island east coast salmon fisher here.

 SETTING THE PATTERN

 Another simple method is adjusting the angle or height of the line by either raising or lowering the halyard on outriggers or incorporating a mini tag line off the transom to adjust flat lines.
 There are lots of ways of adjusting the height of lines from the water line to the tip of the riggers, but it is important to keep any system as simple and straightforward as possible.
-(Fig 8.
-Adjust height of line)
+Image Fig 8.
+Adjust Height.

 WHEN TO CHANGE LURES